by Lilia | Jun 27, 2020 | Help

 Re-arranging steps for a live sequence, or changing delay rules, will not have impact on emails already scheduled.

 One way to make changes to a live sequence is to copy the step you want to move, then pause original in its place and set live the new step in new place.
 This way you preserve stats for the original rules used.
-Using the copy and pause method doesn’t prevent any subscribers from receiving the same email twice, it’s just one way to not mix up stats for states before/after change is made.
+Using the copy and pause method doesn’t prevent any subscribers from receiving the same email twice, if the new email appears later in the same sequence.
+It’s just one way to not mix up stats for states before/after change is made.
 You can exclude subscribers from the new version using campaign engagement on a segment as “didn’t open any campaigns in X days” if there are no other emails being sent to subscriber (e.g. transactional).

 Ready to get started?
 Click on Campaigns tab in the site header, then on “Create Campaign” button and select “Automation” campaign from the list.
 Don’t have a BigMailer account?
 Try out BigMailer with a free account.